 EMDR therapy uses bilateral stimulation (BLS) to help the brain process experiences more effectively.
 BLS can be done in different ways—such as eye movements, tapping, or sound—and your therapist will work with you to find the option that feels most comfortable and supportive.

-Adjunct EMDR Therapy can be scheduled as needed, though the number of sessions needed varies for each person.
-Integration with your EMDR or primary therapist is encouraged to connect this work with your ongoing care.
+Adjunct EMDR Therapy can be scheduled as often as you’d like.
+The exact number of sessions needed for complete relief varies.
+Integration with your EMDR or primary therapist is highly encouraged to connect this work with your ongoing care.

 Catherine alvarado, lmft & associates